 These calls and signals are universal to all experienced cyclists – please use them at the appropriate times: –

-“Car Up” There is a vehicle coming up behind the group.
+“Car back” There is a vehicle coming up behind the group.

-“Car Down” or “Car Ahead” There is a vehicle approaching towards the front of the group.
+“Car front” or “Car Ahead” There is a vehicle approaching towards the front of the group.